 Branding and User Perception

 Your domain doesn’t only affect search engines — it shapes how users see your brand.
+Choosing the right domain also affects your site’s perceived authority, which connects closely with core web vitals performance.

 ccTLDs Build Local Trust